BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 But let's have the last section to give a bit reason for reactive programming.

-## The reason for reactive programming
+## Why to use reactive programming?

 You may wonder why Angular introduced observables.
-Let me ask another question first, why do angular needs observables at all?
+Let me ask another question first, why do Angular needs observables at all?

 Yes, that's right, why observables at all?